puppetlabs/education-builds/README.markdown

 combination of three environment variables:

 * **PE_VERSION**
-  This specifies the specific verison of a PE release or pre-release to be cached and/or used in a base build, for example `2016.2.0` or `2016.3.0-rc1-141-g5e261dc`
+  This specifies the verison of a PE release or pre-release to be cached and/or used in a base build, for example `2016.2.0` for a release build or `2016.3.0-rc1-141-g5e261dc` for a pre-release build.
+If this is unset or set to `latest`, the version will default to the most recent release version in the case of a release build or the latest pre-release build of the specified family.
+(Note that currently setting `latest` for a release build will always use the latest release version regardless of a specified PE_FAMILY variable.)
 * **PE_FAMILY**
   Thos specifies a y-level release, such as `2016.2`.
-This can be specified instead of PE_VERSION to get the latest z-release or pre-release for the specified family.
+This can be specified instead of PE_VERSION to get the latest pre-release for the specified family.
 * **PRE_RELEASE**
   If this is set to true, rake will use pre-release PE versions.